neptuneq/Fantasium/README.md

 > # **Fantasium Rec Room Cheat**
-Made by neptune#1995 and fanta_foxx#9547
+Made by neptune#1995 and fanta_foxx#9547.
+This was made public due to a leak.
 This cheat changes local permissions to allow flying, invetion spawning, and makerpen.

 > **Instructions**
 - 1 ) Open Cheat Engine using an EAC Bypass and attatch it to Rec Room.